SdSadat/github-workshop/README.md

     `git checkout <branch-name>`
     This brings you to your new branch \<branch-name>.

-4. Now, edit the 'Alphabet.txt' and 'numbers.txt' and fix the missing letters and order of them.
+4. Now, edit the 'Alphabet.txt' and 'numbers.txt' and fix the missing letters and correct the order.
 When you have made the changes, `commit`.

     The process of commiting goes like this: